versotym/poetree/README.md

 # poetree
 Poetree library provides an easy way to get data from PoeTree API.

-[PoeTree](https://versologie.cz/poetree) is a standardized collection of poetry corpora comprising over 330,000 poems in ten languages (Czech, English, French, German, Hungarian, Italian, Portuguese, Russian, Slovene and Spanish).
+[PoeTree](https://versologie.cz/poetree) is a standardized collection of poetry corpora comprising over 330,000 poems in ten languages (Czech, English, French, German, Hungarian, Italian, Portuguese, Russian, Slovenian and Spanish).
 Each corpus has been deduplicated, enriched with Universal Dependencies, provided with additional metadata and converted into a unified JSON structure.

 ## Install
 ```console